UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-28-team05-pose-estimation.md

 {: style="width: 600px; max-width: 100%;"}
 *Fig 4.
 Validation Mean Accuracy vs. Epoch for the model with both batch normalization and activations removed*.

 This graph allows us to gain a better insight into how the model is performing throughout the various epochs.
-For one, as the epochs progress, it seems that the model performs better at an increasing rate.
+For one, as the epochs progress, it seems that the model performs better at a decreasing rate.
 Secondly, the model reaches a performance of 70% at epoch 9.
 For better comparison, we can also directly compare these experiments by plotting them on the same chart.
 This is best seen here:

 ![Validation Mean Accuracy vs. Epoch across all three experiments]({{ '/assets/images/HendersonHouser/valid_Mean VS epoch all three.jpg' | relative_url }})
 {: style="width: 600px; max-width: 100%;"}